-523 Chemistry I-A Year Grades Elective - 11-12
+5313 Chemistry I-A Year Grades Elective - 11-12

 Emphasis is placed on chemical reactions, atomic and molecular structure, chemical bonding, solutions and stoichiometry.
 Labs are done on a regular basis.
 Projects and reading of various science related material is required.
-It is recommended that all college-bound students consider this course, especially those students interested in a medical field, or any student who is planning a career in a science-related field.
+It is recommended that all college-bound students consider this course, especially those students interested in a medical field, or any student planning a career in a science-related field.

-- 1. A minimum average of 80 percent in Physical Science-A (513) - 2.
-A minimum average of 80 percent in Algebra II-A (633) or higher level of math, or be concurrently taking Algebra II-A (633). - 3.
+- 1. A minimum average of 80 percent in Physical Science-A (5213). - 2.
+A minimum average of 80 percent in Algebra II-A (6323) or higher level of math, or be concurrently taking Algebra II-A (6323). - 3.
 Students may not take this level of Chemistry if they will be taking or have taken Algebra II-F as their highest level of Algebra.

-524 Practical Chemistry-F Year Grades Elective - 11-12
+5314 Practical Chemistry-F Year Grades Elective 11-12

-This course is offered to juniors or seniors who have not taken Chemistry.
-It is designed for students who need or desire an understanding of the topics in Chemistry.
+This course is offered to juniors or seniors who have not taken Chemistry, but need or desire an understanding of the topics in Chemistry.
 Lab experiments are done on a regular basis.
 Emphasis is placed on the chemistry encountered in everyday life.
 Reading of various science related material is required.
-Recommended for those students who plan on a career as a medical technician, emergency room or x-ray technician, nurses aide or sports trainer.
+Recommended for those students who plan on a career as a medical technician, emergency room or x-ray technician, nurses-aide or sports trainer.